Posted on Leave a comment

 A myth for a man I loved, and the ritual that taught me how to keep walking.

-We live in a mathematical reality.
 Time moves us, and dates shape us.
 We are surrounded by numerical patterns.
 They describe the world we live in and the flow of what we do.
 It is like a matrix, not as a prison, but as a living lattice, a kind of hidden architecture that holds experience in place long enough for meaning to form.

 There are days that behave less like time and more like doorways.